kristinemlarson/gnssrefl/tests/use_cases/use_sbas.md

 [This is a link for all reservoirs](https://www.dws.gov.za/Hydrology/Weekly/ProvinceWeek.aspx?region=WC)

 Simon Williams found this web app that will [provide 2020 data for a comparison](https://www.dws.gov.za/Hydrology/Verified/HyData.aspx?Station=G4R001100.00&DataType=Point&StartDT=2020-01-01&EndDT=2020-12-31&SiteType=RES)

+As a final remark, there are lots of lake/reservoir/river gauges around the world.
+The beauty of using this GPS dataset to measure the reservoir level is that you can combine these RH values with the [height estimates from "normal" GPS](http://geodesy.unr.edu/NGLStationPages/stations/SBAS.sta).
+This means your reservoir measurements are in ITRF and that is something **no other in situ lake level measuring system can do.**

 Kristine M. Larson September 6, 2022